-Athletic Training at Grosse Ile Township Schools
+Athletic Training at Grosse Ile High and Middle School

-Ryan’s job responsibilities include:
+The Athletic Trainer's job responsibilities include:

 • Prevention of injury: checking for safe playing environment, proper equipment fitting, proper training and conditioning.

 • Recognize, evaluate and give immediate care of injuries.

 • Rehabilitation and reconditioning of athletes by using: weights, bike, treadmill, active strengthening exercises and proper stretching techniques.

 • Health care administration: injury documentation and communication between athletes, coaches, parents and athletic director, pre-participation physical exam paper work, and offer referrals for moderate to severe injuries.

 • MHSAA Concussion Program

 • MHSAA Wrestling Weight Monitoring Program

 Beaumont athletic trainers are board certified by the NATABOC and are an integral member of the athletic team; whether in a preventative role, being first on the scene to manage an injury, following surgery to return an athlete to his/her sport as quickly and safely as possible, or the day-to-day practice coverage---you have probably seen our athletic trainer in action.
 The Beaumont outreach program provides access to an allied health professional recognized by the American Medical Association in eight high schools and one community college for daily practice and game coverage.